krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/overhead.png "chart")

-The logarithmic-scaled X-axis is the number of samples per second and the Y-axis is the additional overhead.
+The logarithmic-scaled X-axis is the number of samples per second, and the Y-axis is the additional overhead.

-Remember: **You should always easure the overhead in your application by yourself and configure the profiling interval and captured events according to your specific needs.**.
+Remember: **You should always measure the overhead in your application by yourself and configure the profiling interval and captured events according to your specific needs.**.

 ## Random thoughts
 {: #random }

 1. You need to remember that EVERY profiler lies in some way.
 The async-profiler is vulnerable to [JDK-8281677](https://bugs.openjdk.org/browse/JDK-8281677){:target="_blank"}.
-There is nothing that the profiler can do, JVM is lying to the profiler, so that lie is passed to the end user.
-You can change the mechanism that is used by a profiler, but you will be lied to, maybe differently.
+There is nothing that the profiler can do; JVM is lying to the profiler, so that lie is passed to the end user.
+You can change the mechanism used by a profiler, but you will be lied to, maybe differently.
 2. You can run an async-profiler to collect more than one event.
 It is allowed to gather ```lock``` and ```alloc``` together with one of the modes that gathers execution samples, like ```cpu```, ```method```, ...
-3. You can run async-profiler with ```jfrsync``` option that will gather more information, that is exposed by the JVM, but be aware to use the ```alloc``` option for information on allocations.
-This way you can also capture GC information and more.
+3. You can run an async-profiler with the ```jfrsync``` option that will gather more information exposed by the JVM, but be aware to use the ```alloc``` option for information on allocations.
+This way, you can also capture GC information and more.

 If you want to know more on this topic, consider the curated collection of blogs and other resources you find [here](https://github.com/parttimenerd/jug-profiling-talk){:target="_blank"} and the [YouTube playlist](https://www.youtube.com/playlist?list=PLLLT4NxU7U1QYiqanOw48h0VUjlUvqCCv){:target="_blank"} with in-depth talks on profiling.
 Consider contacting Johannes Bechberger, who curates both, if you have any suggestions.